Virtual College Tours: Stanford University

 2021-05-13 Virtual College Tours Stanford University

-Hi, everyone.
-Welcome to the college advisor, virtual college tour of Stanford university.
-To orient everyone with the webinar’s timing, we’ll start off with the presentation.
+[00:00:00] Hi, everyone.
+Welcome to the CollegeAdvisor’s, Virtual College Tours Stanford University.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
 Then answer your questions in a live Q and a on the sidebar.
-You can download our slides and you can start submitting questions in the Q and a tab.
+You can download our slides and you can start submitting your questions in the Q and a tab.

 So that means that there’s a valid.
 1500 to 1800 people in your graduating class.
 And although Stanford is about 45 minutes away from San Francisco, which is fairly close it is in a very suburban area.
 And one of the noteworthy things about the school is that it has a huge campus.
 Huge.